1. Secure Boot

 Warning

 It is of paramount importance to highlight that product keys safe storage and manipulation is customer’s liability.
 If the keys are lost, there is no way to recover them from the device once the SWD port and Development Mode are disabled.
-If all keys of a group are invoked the device will be permanently disabled.
+If all keys of a group are revoked the device will be permanently disabled.
 Renesas Electronics is not liable in any way for problems caused by either poor management and unsafe handling of the keys or revocation of all keys in a keys group.

 1.2.
 Enabling Secure Boot Manually